famanson/famanson.github.io/_posts/2015-05-23-lago-di-como-trip.md

 ---
 layout: post
-title: Why we do a road trip to Italy to work
+title: Why we go on a road trip to Italy to rebuild Esplorio
 year: 2015
 month: May
 day: 23